 Typically when you order wings from a restaurant, you are getting just the wingette.
 I dreaded how hideous the pictures would look if I just cooked them as they were.
 I knew I was gonna have to break these babies down.

 I channeled a past segment of Master Chef and broke them down into 3 pieces as quickly as I could.
 It was not easy, it was mostly gross (cracking bones and all), and I'm shocked I still ate the final product, after all was said and done.

 If you want the adventure, check out this video tutorial on How to Break Down a Chicken Wing.
-Or just cut yourself a break and make sure you buy the meatiest looking WINGETTES on the grocery store shelf.
-You’ll be so glad you did.
+This video will give you a step by step tutorial of how to prepare chicken wings before you pressure cook them.
+You will learn how to break down a whole chicken wing into the drumette, wingette, and the tip.
+However, might I suggest just cutting yourself a break and make sure you buy the meatiest looking WINGETTES on the grocery store shelf.
+You'll be so glad you did.